Last Will and Testament

 Specific Bequests

-Some clients will choose to leave a particular keepsake or asset to their kids.
+Some clients choose to leave a particular keepsake or asset to their kids.
 So, you may mention that your Towson University ring and home in Monkton will belong to Karen, and your hunting land outside Smithsburg will be given to Joe.

 Upon your passing, those assets will be given to those people.
 But if you sold your hunting land in Washington County and bought new land in Carroll County, then that specific bequest will fail unless you update your last will and testament to switch the locations.